 2. The RV Can Fit in Most Campground Sites

-Photography pursuits often take us to crowded national parks and similar destinations during peak seasons, making it very difficult to find campsites.
-To increase your chances of finding a site, consider that smaller is better.
+Photography pursuits often take us to crowded national parks and similar tourist destinations during peak seasons making it very difficult to find campsites.
+To increase your chances of finding a site, consider that smaller is better when buying an RV.

 Here are my tips for selecting an RV to fit in these popular campgrounds

 3. The RV Should Be a True 4-Season Camper

 Not all 4 season packages are equal.
 While many RVers chase 70-degree weather, photographers chase subjects and seasons and therefore find themselves in very cold and very hot climates to capture specific images.